 Bar Graph Worksheets

-This making a bar graph worksheet poses a challenge to your grade 3 and grade 4 kids.
-Instruct kids to read the table, decide the title of the graph, draw and label the horizontal and vertical axes.
+Instruct kids in 3rd grade and 4th grade to read the table, decide the title of the graph, and draw and label the horizontal and vertical axes.
 Represent the data on the graph and Voila, they are done!